md-sabrim-faraz/movie-watchlist-app/README.md

-# 🎬 CineTrack - Movie Watchlist Application
+# MovieWatch - Movie Watchlist Application

 A modern, responsive movie watchlist application built with React, TypeScript, and Vite.
 Browse popular movies, search by title, and manage your personal watchlist with a beautiful, intuitive interface.

-## ✨ Features
+## Features

-- 🔍 **Search Movies** - Search for movies by title using the TMDB API
+- **Search Movies** - Search for movies by title using the TMDB API
-- 📋 **Browse Popular Movies** - Discover trending and popular movies
+- **Browse Popular Movies** - Discover trending and popular movies
-- ⭐ **Personal Watchlist** - Add and remove movies from your watchlist
+- **Personal Watchlist** - Add and remove movies from your watchlist
-- 🔐 **User Authentication** - Secure login/signup system with protected routes
+- **User Authentication** - Secure login/signup system with protected routes
-- 📱 **Responsive Design** - Beautiful UI that works on all devices
+- **Responsive Design** - Beautiful UI that works on all devices
-- 🎨 **Modern UI** - Built with Tailwind CSS and smooth animations
+- **Modern UI** - Built with Tailwind CSS and smooth animations
-- 🚀 **Fast Performance** - Powered by Vite for lightning-fast development
+- **Fast Performance** - Powered by Vite for lightning-fast development

-## 🛠️ Tech Stack
+## Tech Stack

 - **Frontend Framework:** React 18
 - **Language:** TypeScript